kylestrougo/Stereo-Processing/README.md

 #  General-info

-Stereo-Processing contains all the necessary files for digital terrain generation for Openspace software
+Stereo-Processing contains all the necessary files for digital terrain model generation for Openspace software

 Openspace is a NASA supported, open-source, interactive data visualization developed for planetary domes, flat screens, VR and networking for world organizations

-This program produces necessary .VRT and .TIF files for inputting Mars or Moon height and image maps into Openspace
+This program generates necessary .VRT and .TIF files for inputting Mars or Moon height and image maps into Openspace

 #  Technologies